Your Updated Guide To Jewry Duty

 Temple Bnai Israel celebrates Shabbat every Friday night and Saturday morning, sometimes with services and sometimes in other ways.
-While most of our gatherings have a minyan (10 Jews over 13 years old) of “regulars,” our Jewry Duty system helps us ensure that allof our gatherings have minyan.
+While most of our gatherings have a minyan (10 Jews over the age of 13) of “regulars,” our Jewry Duty system helps us ensure that all of our gatherings have minyan.
 It also allows sharing the responsibility of providing some refreshment at each gathering.
 Part of our reason for doing this is to ensure that anyone who wishes to say kaddish in a minyan any Friday night or Saturday morning can do so.

-You will sign up for your Jewry Duty dates via the on-line calendar at LotsaHelpingHands during two time periods (if you are not able to sign-up on-line call Marlene):
+You will sign up for your Jewry Duty dates via the on-line calendar at LotsaHelpingHands prior to the High Holidays – Yamim Noraim (the Days of Awe – Rosh Hashanah to Yom Kippur) for Jewry Duty dates through the following year’s High Holidays.
+If you are not able to sign-up on-line contact the office for assistance.

-During each period, you will sign up for three (3) Jewry Duty dates (for a total of six (6) for 5776 (see HOW TO SIGN UP below).
-On your Jewry Duty dates, you will attend the Shabbat celebration and provide some refreshments.
+You will sign up for 6-8 Jewry Duty commitments per year (see HOW TO SIGN UP below).
+On your Jewry Duty dates, you attend the Shabbat celebration and provide some refreshments.
 Each date will have a Jewry Duty captain slot; captains coordinate with the others who have signed-up.
 You may choose any dates you wish.
 At the end of this document is a list of services to help guide your choice of sign-up dates.
 Many people choose dates around an occasion or a family yahrzeit.
 Yahrzeits are read the Shabbat previous to the yahrzeit date, unless the date falls on Shabbat, in which case it is read on that day.

-If you have previously registered, then you need only log-in to “Lotsa” to sign-up for your chosen dates, making sure you choose 5776 Jewry Duty as your working category.
+If you have previously registered with LOTSA, then you need only log-in to “Lotsa” to sign-up for your chosen dates each year.

 Jewry Duty is viewed as a simple and enjoyable kindness that is our obligation to one another as members of this community.
 If you do not sign up, we will take care of sign up for you; however, we understand that some individuals simply can’t attend to Jewry Duty functions, or they may strongly disagree with being signed-up.
 If either of these applies to you, please let Marlene know.